July 2, 2019

 For all other inquiries, please fulfill a contact form.

-This entry was posted in Blog, Food, Hot Stuff, 2019, Summer 2019, July 2019 and tagged in $100, ad, ad campaign, ads, advertising, beverage, blog, blogger, blogging, blogs, burgundy zine, burgundyzine, burgundyzine.com, caffeine, dew the dew, dewnited, dewnited states, dewnited states $100, drink, economics, finance, food, free money, get $100, health, journalism, july 2019, marketing, marketing campaign, marketing strategy, math, money, mountain dew, mountain dew $100, mountain dew dewnited states, Mountain Dew May Have Just Launched the Smartest Marketing Campaign of All Time, mountain dew money, mountain dew news, mtn dew, mtn dew dewnited states, news, pepsi, pepsi co, soda, sodas, soft drinks, sugar, summer 2019, the burgundy zine, the dewnited states.
+This entry was posted in Blog, Features, Blog, Food, Hot Stuff, 2019, Summer 2019, July 2019 and tagged in $100, ad, ad campaign, ads, advertising, beverage, blog, blogger, blogging, blogs, burgundy zine, burgundyzine, burgundyzine.com, caffeine, dew the dew, dewnited, dewnited states, dewnited states $100, drink, economics, feature, feature story, features, finance, food, free money, get $100, health, journalism, july 2019, marketing, marketing campaign, marketing strategy, math, money, mountain dew, mountain dew $100, mountain dew dewnited states, mountain dew feature story, Mountain Dew May Have Just Launched the Smartest Marketing Campaign of All Time, mountain dew money, mountain dew news, mtn dew, mtn dew dewnited states, news, pepsi, pepsi co, soda, sodas, soft drinks, sugar, summer 2019, the burgundy zine, the dewnited states.